Namanjain122/CardiacScan_AI/README.md

-# ❤️ Heart Disease Prediction Web Application
+# ❤️ CardiacScan AI Web Application

 This project is a **Flask-based web application** that predicts the risk of heart disease based on user input using Machine Learning models.
 It also stores the submitted data into a MySQL database for record keeping or future analysis.